-Once again, I become a frontal lobe.
-“If you go to a late movie on a school night, you will be overtired for school in the morning.”
-I get the eyeroll.
-I head out the front door to greet the next school bus.
+Once again, I become a frontal lobe.”If you go to a late movie on a school night, you will be overtired for school in the morning.”
+I get the eye roll.
+I head out the front door to get the mail.

 About the Author: Marcelle Soviero is Editor-in-Chief of Brain, Child: The Magazine for Thinking Mothers and the author of An Iridescent Life: Essays on Motherhood and Stepmotherhood.